sairion/svg-inline-react/README.md

 ## notice on transpilation

-From version `0.2.0`, source is written with ES2015, but package default is transpiled source.
-If you want to use un-transpiled ES2015 source, please import from `svg-inline-react/es`.
-(Rollup's jsnext:main' also option points to `svg-inline-react/es`)
+Distributed source is transpiled.
+If you want to use ES module version, please import from `svg-inline-react/es`.
+(Rollup's jsnext:main' also option points to it)

 ## Usage